JavaScript Variables

 Variables are fundamental to all programming languages.
 Variables are used to store data, like string of text, numbers, etc. The data or value stored in the variables can be set, updated, and retrieved whenever needed.
 In general, variables are symbolic names for values.

-) is used to assign value to a variable, like this: var varName = value;
+) to assign values to them, like this: let varName = value;

 Example

-Try this code »var name = "Peter Parker";
+Try this code »let name = "Peter Parker";

 Tip: Always give meaningful names to your variables.
 Additionally, for naming the variables that contain multiple words, camelCase is commonly used.
 In this convention all words after the first should have uppercase first letters, e.g. myLongVariableName